supertokens/jackson-supertokens-express/README.md

 ./addTenant.sh tenant3
 ```

-The above command will generates a client ID and a client secret for tenant3.
-You should take those values and replace:
+The above command will add a new SAML provider to `tenant3` and will generate a client ID and a client secret for this provider and tenant.
+This will then be used by SuperTokens to login via this SAML provider.
+You should take the generated client ID and secret and replace the below string with them:

 ```bash
 <TODO: GENERATED FROM RUNNING addTenant.sh>
 ```
-in `setup-tenants-supertokens.sh` and then:
+in `setup-tenants-supertokens.sh`.

 ```bash
 ./setup-tenants-supertokens.sh